Childhood and Education Journey of Ronald R. Van Stockum in Timeline

 May 1938: Completion of Secondary Battery Gunnery School

-In May 1938, Van Stockum completed Secondary Battery Gunnery School on board USS Nevada.
+In May 1938, Ronald Van Stockum completed Secondary Battery Gunnery School on board USS Nevada after completing basic school.

 September 15, 1942: Sinking of the USS Wasp

-On September 15, 1942, The USS Wasp, on which Van Stockum previously served, was sunk off Guadalcanal.
+On September 15, 1942, the USS Wasp, where Van Stockum had previously served, was sunk off Guadalcanal.
+Captain John Kennedy, who had relieved Van Stockum, was lost in the sinking.

 June 1950: Graduation from Amphibious Warfare School

-In June 1950, Van Stockum graduated from the Senior Course at the Amphibious Warfare School at Quantico, Virginia.
+In June 1950, Ronald Van Stockum graduated from the Senior Course at the Amphibious Warfare School at Quantico, Virginia, and assumed duty as Senior Marine Officer, Amphibious Group Two under Rear Admiral Harold D. Baker.

-In 1970, Van Stockum settled with his family at Allen Dale Farm in Shelby County, Kentucky, and worked for 11 years as Assistant Dean for Administration at the School of Medicine, and later as Assistant to the University President, at the University of Louisville.
+In 1970, Van Stockum settled with his family at Allen Dale Farm in Shelby County, Kentucky, and worked at the University of Louisville.
+He started as Assistant Dean for Administration at the School of Medicine, and later as Assistant to the University President.